 Obviously, the complexity of the events that fuel Type 2 diabetes are a lot more complex than this!
 The original detailed molecular and cellular system state diagrams and multi-level flow charts have been simplified to capture the essence of the disease.

-The first diagram (below) shows how a cell (e.g. muscle, liver, fat) is unable to produce energy (ATP) due to insulin resistance and inflammation.
+But, if the cell is damaged or defective as depicted in the first diagram (below), then, this cell (e.g. muscle, liver, fat) is unable to produce energy (ATP) due to ineffective glucose and fat metabolism, insulin resistance and chronic inflammation.

 The following diagram shows what cells are damaged due to Type 2 diabetes, leading to various diabetic complications.